-- To maintain the existing streetscape rhythm and sense of spaciousness. - To maintain the existing spacious backyard character and enhance the area's leafy feel. - Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less. - Ensure buildings are setback from both side boundaries in accordance with the prevailing streetscape spacing. - Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area, where this exists. - Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees. - Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings. - Give preference to units set one behind the other as opposed to side by side townhouses.

-- Dwellings set too far forward.

-- Boundary to boundary development.
+CHARACTER ELEMENT OBJECTIVE DESIGN RESPONSE AVOID ILLUSTRATION LOT FRONTAGE To maintain the existing streetscape rhythm.
+Retain existing lot frontages.
+Re-subdivision into lots that are not in keeping with the existing subdivision pattern.
+VEGETATION To maintain and enhance the landscaped setting of dwellings.
+Ensure front gardens incorporate soft landscaping that complements the streetscape.
+Ensure the retention of large trees.
+Removal of large trees.
+Front gardens dominated by hard surfaces Loss of front gardens.
+Encourage landscaped gardens SITING To maintain and enhance the existing consistent streetscape rhythm and sense of spaciousness.
+To maintain the existing spacious backyard character.
+Ensure buildings are setback no less than the average distance of the front setback of the adjoining properties on either side or 9m, whichever is less.
+Ensure buildings are sufficiently setback from rear boundaries to maintain the open, backyard character of the immediate area where this exists.
+Provide a secluded private open space area with a minimum dimension of 4m to enable the planting and retention of large trees.
+Give preference to units set one behind the other as opposed to side by side town houses.
+Ensure new development on a corner site is adequately set back to provide a transition between the adjoining buildings.
+Ensure buildings are set back from both side boundaries in accordance with the prevailing streetscape spacing.
+Dwellings set too far forward.
+Boundary to boundary development.
+Dwellings built to or close to their rear boundary with other residential properties.
+Front setbacks Siting of units Siting on corner sites

-- Attached side-by-side town houses

-- Dwellings built to or close to their rear boundary with other dwellings.